-Did you know we are actively engaged in parts of a sales funnel every time we buy a product?
-Actually, even before we buy?
+Did you know we actively engage in parts of a sales funnel every time we buy a product?
+Even before we believe?

 Why is that?

 Because competition has grown to be so intense and digital business best practices are so commonplace, companies NEED to have an automated sales process to acquire new customers.
-The sheer fact that we're exposed to thousands of advertising messages every single day reinforces that.
+The fact that we're exposed to thousands of advertising messages daily reinforces that.

-So, from a business perspective, how do you stand out from the crowd?
+So, from a business perspective, how do you stand out?

 The answer: Developing an effective, automated sales funnel.